project-chip/connectedhomeip/docs/guides/nxp/nxp_manufacturing_flow.md

-for the first one, the whole factory data is encrypted by an AES-256 key, the AES key can be passed through serial link when in factory production mode, and will be provisoned into Edge Lock, and the returned AES Key blob (wrapped key) can be stored in the end of factory data region in TLV format. for the decryption process, the blob is retrieved and provisoned into Edge Lock and the whole factory data can be decrypted using the returned key index in Edge Lock.
+for the first one, the whole factory data is encrypted by an AES-256 key, the AES key can be passed through serial link when in factory production mode, and will be provisioned into Edge Lock, and the returned AES Key blob (wrapped key) can be stored in the end of factory data region in TLV format. for the decryption process, the blob is retrieved and provisioned into Edge Lock and the whole factory data can be decrypted using the returned key index in Edge Lock.
 Compared with only dac private key protection solution, this solution can avoid tampering with the original factory data.